 The United States Supreme Court has now blocked Biden's vaccine mandate.

-Linda, when he gave that speech on this radio program, what was the first thing I said immediately after he he said it?
+Linda, when he gave that speech on this radio program, what was the first thing I said immediately after he said it?

-You said that there would be an onslaught of lawsuits, and we should all stand by and watch because it was going to be mind-numbing.
+You said that there would be an onslaught of lawsuits and we should all stand by and watch because it was going to be mind-numbing.

 Correct.